janizde/WP-Opening-Hours/README.md

 1. Rename the file to `wp-opening-hours-{locale}.mo` (replace `{locale}` with the actual locale of the translation, e.g. `de_DE` for German).
 1. Move the file to `/path/to/wordpress/wp-content/languages/plugins`

-##### Pull Request on GitHub
+#### Pull Request on GitHub
-Translations via Pull Request on GitHub are no longer supported and won't be merged in the future, as translation now takes place at the central WordPress translation system.
-Please refer to [the section on the Central WordPress Translation System](#central-translation-system)
+Translations via Pull Request on GitHub are no longer supported and won't be merged in the future, as translation now takes place at WordPress Polyglots.
+Please refer to [the section on WordPress Polyglots](#polyglots)

 #### [translate.jannikportz.de](http://translate.jannikportz.de)
-translate.jannikportz.de has been shut down in favor of the central WordPress translation system.
-Please refer to [the section on the Central WordPress Translation System](#central-translation-system)
+translate.jannikportz.de has been shut down in favor of WordPress Polyglots.
+Please refer to [the section on WordPress Polyglots](#polyglots)

 [↑ Table of Contents](#contents)